WestRidgeSystems/jmisb/README.md

 In other words, users of the library should feel comfortable updating to use a new version unless the major number has changed.
-In general, users should keep up to date with the latest patch release for a given major.minor release branch.
+In general, users should keep up to date with the latest patch release for a given
+<code>major.minor</code> release branch.

 Use of -SNAPSHOT within the version number indicates that the version is for internal development only, i.e., the artifact is not to be used in a production environment.

-# Contact